Jbbermeo/Python_crash_course/oop-concepts/08_abstraction.md

-# Understanding Abstraction in Python - A Complete Guide
+# 🔹Abstraction in Python

 Abstraction is one of the four fundamental principles of Object-Oriented Programming (OOP), along with **Encapsulation, Inheritance, and Polymorphism**.
 It is the process of hiding the complex implementation details and exposing only the necessary parts of an object.

-## Why is Abstraction Important?
+## 🔹Why is Abstraction Important?
 - **Simplifies Complex Systems:** Users interact with an interface without worrying about the inner workings.
 - **Improves Code Maintainability:** Reduces dependencies on implementation details, making modifications easier.
 - **Enhances Code Reusability:** Abstracted logic can be reused without modification.
 - **Encourages Modular Design:** Allows separation of concerns, leading to cleaner, more structured code.

-## Real-World Analogy of Abstraction
+## 🔹Real-World Analogy of Abstraction
 Think of driving a car:
 - You use a **steering wheel**, **accelerator**, and **brakes** to control it.
 - You **don’t need to know** how the engine processes fuel or how the brake system works internally.